Firescar96/nchinda2/live-changelog.md

+# 2.7.1

+### Bug Fixes
+* improve the first time connection for new streams

 # 2.7.0 - Chain Reaction Polymerization

 ### Features
-* added proxy to nginx rtmp stream with ovenmediaengine
+* added proxy to nginx rtmp stream with OvenMediaEngine
-* replaced broken websocket based livestream with WebRTC via OvenMediaEngine
+* replaced broken websocket based livestream with functional WebRTC version via OvenMediaEngine

-### Features
+### Errata
-* created mimimized version of the chatbox
+* upgrade to node v16
+* upgrade all dependencies
+* put in foundation for audio enabled chat during streams

 # 2.5.1